 - Analyzation and scoring of trainees’ technique and efficiency

 Each class usually takes 20-30 minutes with our licensed fire safety service rep training up to 30 individuals.
 The first topic presented is the specifics of fire extinguisher safety.
 The representative will then allow your employees to extinguish fires, using one extinguisher for every two to three individuals that are being trained.

 We have trained hundreds of employees and would like to serve your needs as well.
 Appointments are being filled quickly, so we look forward to hearing from you soon.

-General Fire and Safety’s Fire Extinguisher Training classes are designed for employees and employers alike to become knowledgeable and confident using a fire extinguisher in case of a fire.
+General Fire and Safety offers the greater Omaha area Fire Extinguisher Training classes.
+These classes are designed for employees and employers alike to become knowledgeable and confident using a fire extinguisher in case of a fire.
 Classes include:

 - Actual hands-on experience allowing employees to participate in real-world fire scenarios using valuable equipment